ABCxFF/diepindepth/protocol/serverbound.md

-x0040 ; suicide key      ; Set when the suicide key is pressed down x0080 ; right mouse      ; Set when shift / right click is pressed down x0100 ; instant upgrade  ; Set when upgrade key is pressed down x0200 ; no keyboard      ; Set when user isn't using keyboard movement flags, and instead two magnitudes (x-axis and y-axis) x0400 ; use gamepad      ; Set when a gamepad is being used instead of a keyboard x0800 ; switch class     ; Set when switch class key is pressed down x1000 ; adblock          ; Remnant of when the game detected adblockers
+x0040 ; suicide key      ; Set when the suicide key is pressed down x0080 ; right mouse      ; Set when shift / right click is pressed down x0100 ; instant upgrade  ; Set when upgrade key is pressed down x0200 ; use joysticks    ; Set when user isn't using keyboard movement flags, and instead two magnitudes (x-axis and y-axis) x0400 ; use gamepad      ; Set when a gamepad is being used instead of a keyboard x0800 ; switch class     ; Set when switch class key is pressed down x1000 ; adblock          ; Remnant of when the game detected adblockers
 ```

 For information on how these are encoded, see [`data.md`](/protocol/data.md#bitflags---vu) where the example is actually a sample input packet.
-If the `no keyboard` flag is set, then two additional varfloats are appended to the packet, representing the x-axis movement and the y-axis movement.
+If the `joysticks` flag is set, then two additional varfloats are appended to the packet, representing the x-axis movement and the y-axis movement.

 Format:
-> `01 flags(input flags) vf(world mouse x) vf(world mouse y) no keyboard?[vf(x axis) vf(y axis)]`
+> `01 flags(input flags) vf(world mouse x) vf(world mouse y) joysticks?[vf(x axis) vf(y axis)]`

 ---